cywteow/ActiveSG/README.md

 I must admit this code is pretty messy but still workable.

-I rushed this out in 1 day.
+I rushed this out in 1 day to explore, learn and fit my needs.

 I find that puppeteer is pretty powerful and I think it's possible to inject script/code into the headless chrome's browser context